Danny7226/LearningSummary/systemdesign/README.md

 * Ambiguity (5 min)
   * Who is user/customer
     * What data system need
-    * How data and system interact
+    * How data and system interact (how frequently, in what angle, how get in and get out from our system)
   * functional requirements are the APIs we are going to have
     * Write down verb and input/output, then make some iterations
     * getViewCount(videoId)